Parenting Tips 9 min read

 Regular backups: Back up important data regularly to protect against data loss from device damage or malware.

-For Younger Children (Ages 5-8)
+For younger children (Ages 5-8)

 Start with basic concepts: